 JV always said that live work was his first love and that holds as true today as ever.
 After playing the Cambridge Rock Festival in the summer of 2009 JV and the band went into the studio once more – The resulting recordings were released April 2010: VERITY – A Phoenix Still Rising... yet another stage in JV's amazing journey...
 The plan was for Phoenix to go back on the road, but things didn't quite work out so JV repackaged some of the tracks and added 3 new originals, to form 'Verity - Rise Like The Phoenix' instead.
 Back on the road the band worked solidly until mid-2011 when JV went back into the studio.
 This time the aim was to record some of John's favourite blues material - some of which goes back to the very earliest bands that he had played in.
 Bob Henrit, Steve Rodford, Mark Griffiths, Andy Childs and Keith Weir were asked to work on these tracks at different times during a busy few months to complete the album in time for release in December 2011.
 'It's a Mean Old Scene' is Verity's strongest so far, and new dates are in the diary - early 2012 and the band is on the road again... first major date being the GB Rock & Blues Festival, which video'd successfully to provide a lasting record of this excellent gig... featured musicians in the JV Band for this one were Steve Rodford on drums, and bassist Mark Griffiths.
 2012 was to prove a landmark year for JV in a number of ways - first of all a chance meeting with guitar guru Trev Wilkinson during which John impressed Trev with his ideas on guitar design, led to the development and release of the JV Signature model guitar.
 To give the guitar its full title - the 'Fret King Black Label Corona JV Signature model'.

-2013 will find the band on the road as usual, interspersed with JV appearances to promote the JV signature products at music trade shows/ events, and there is a new album planned for release later in the year.
-Yet another busy year for John and the team!
+2014 found the band on the road as usual, interspersed with JV appearances to promote the JV signature products at music trade shows/ events, and the new album Tone Hound looks set to follow the success of It's a mean old scene, which charted in late 2013.

 1972 "John Verity Band" Probe/ABC Records